jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 ![](assets/chipyard-components.PNG)

-# TODO - edit this to separate lab from the rest of the class
+# TODO - edit this to separate lab from class specifics like process tech
 ## Access & Setup

 It should be clear by now this isn't going like most other courses.
 Most don't require signing non-disclosure agreements, or setting up a long string of IT infrastructure.
 Such is chip-design life.
 Running the Intel22 ChipYard lab will require access to a handful of BWRC research resources, including: